-itep Description 1.
-Keep notes Keep comprehensive notes that are dated and include the following information: 1.
-Reep notes a description of the concerns (e.g. physical injuries, student behaviour) the source of those concerns (e.g. observation, report from child or another person) the actions taken as a result of the concerns (e.g. consultation with the principal, report to DHHS Child Protection, etc.).
-Schools can use the template provided in Protect: Responding to Suspected Child Abuse: A Template for all Victorian Schools to record their notes.
-2. Discuss concerns Due to the complexity of child abuse incidents, disclosures and suspicions, it is recommended that concerns and observations regarding suspected physical or sexual abuse of a child are discussed with the principal or a member of the Leadership Team and/or Catholic Education Melbourne's Student Wellbeing Information Line.
+Making a Mandatory Report Step Description 1.
+Keep notes Keep comprehensive notes that are dated and include the following information: a description of the concerns (e.g. physical injuries, student behaviour) the source of those concerns (e.g. observation, report from child or another person) the actions taken as a result of the concerns (e.g. consultation with the principal, report to DHHS Child Protection, etc.).
+Our Lady Star of the Sea School staff can use the template provided in PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools to record their notes.
+2. Discuss concerns Due to the complexity of child abuse incidents, disclosures and suspicions, it is recommended that concerns and observations regarding suspected physical or sexual abuse of a child are discussed with the Principal or a member of the Leadership Team and/or via the MACS Student Wellbeing Information Line.
 This is not a legal requirement; however, it will help to ensure support is provided to all involved in matters of this nature.
 The confidentiality of these discussions must be maintained.
 You should then make your own assessment about whether you are required to make a report about the child or young person and to whom the report should be made.
-It is important to remember that the duty to report abuse or suspicions of abuse exists even if the principal, member of the Leadership Team or a representative of Catholic Education Melbourne advises you not to proceed with reporting suspected abuse.
-3. Gather and document Gather the relevant information necessary to make the report.
-This should include the following: information full name, date of birth and residential address of the child or young person details of the concerns and the reasons for those concerns your involvement with the child or young person details of any other agencies which may be involved with the child or young person.
-This information should be collected and documented using Protect: Responding to Suspected Child Abuse: A Template for all Victorian Schools .
+It is important to remember that the duty to report abuse or suspicions of abuse exists even if the Principal, member of the Leadership Team or a representative of MACS advises you not to proceed with reporting suspected abuse.

+3. Gather and document information

+Gather the relevant information necessary to make the report.
+This should include the following:

+full name, date of birth and residential address of the child or young person details of the concerns and the reasons for those concerns your involvement with the child or young person details of any other agencies which may be involved with the child or young person.

+This information should be collected and documented using PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools.
 The template is to be used to record as much information as possible to provide when you make your report to either Victoria Police or DHHS Child Protection.

-It is critical that completing the template does not impact on reporting times - if a child is i immediate danger, school staff need to report the matter to Victoria Police immediately 4.
-Make the To report concerns which are life-threatening, phone 000 or the local police station.
+It is critical that completing the template does not impact on reporting times - if a child is in immediate danger, Our Lady Star of the Sea School staff need to report the matter to Victoria Police immediately.